Skip to content

 6.1 From the Model list, select a model presented in the list or add a custom model that is not listed.
 If you select Custom Model, configure the following fields:

-- Model Type — select Chat for models that support the Chat Completions API, or select Completion for models that support the Completions API.
+- Model Type — select Chat for models that support the Chat Completions API, Completion for the Completions API, or Embedding for the Embedding API.
 For mor information, refer to the Azure OpenAI documentation.

 - Model Name — specify an ID of the model that you want to use as a custom.
 To find model IDs, refer to the Azure OpenAI documentation.